 - If you have an insurance policy, such as income protection insurance, check whether this could help with your payments.

-- Seek debt advice, such as from Citizens Advice, or the other organisations listed on our external support page.
+- Seek debt advice, such as from Citizens Advice, or the other organisations listed on our Independent Help and Advice page.

 - Make sure you keep all joint borrowers, and anyone acting as a guarantor on your secured loans, up to date with what is happening.

 - Get back to us as quickly as you can if we try to contact you to discuss your loan.

 If you are concerned that you might fall behind with your loan payment: